 Pro Hart was a painter, a father, a husband.
-He travelled the world, but stayed in Broken Hill.
-He painted almost every day of his life but was disliked, even mocked by the "art mafia".
+He traveled the world, but stayed in Broken Hill.
+He painted almost every day of his life but was disliked, even mocked by the “art mafia”.
 He met and was admired by Princes, Presidents and movie stars, but he was a shy man who preferred the company of his mates.
-He collected Rolls Royce's, Rembrandt's and Picasso's, but loved Chinese takeaways and a cup of tea.
+He collected Rolls Royce’s, Rembrandt’s and Picasso’s, but loved Chinese takeaways and a cup of tea.

 Pro Hart was born in Broken Hill, NSW, Australia in 1928.
 His early years were spent on “Larloona” a sheep station, around 130kms from Broken Hill, learning by correspondence school.
 He was drawing from a young age, illustrating his homework at seven and progressing steadily in his talent.

 He continued to paint and draw after moving back to Broken Hill in his early twenties, even as he worked the long underground shifts in a mine.
 Indeed, the hard work and the characters in the mine provided much inspiration for the narrative category of his painting styles.